 - What can museums do to encourage trauma healing in their exhibitions?

-- What can museums do to help staff manage emotionally charged situations on the museum floor?
+- What can museums do to help staff manage emotionally charged situations in the research or curation process, on the museum floor, with community partners, or within the organization generally?

 - How can museums cultivate emotional safety, belonging, and trust to help heal trauma in their communities?